stanfordnlp/CoreNLP/_pages/tools_crf_ner.md

 Stanford CoreNLP](http://corenlp.run/) on the web, to understand what Stanford NER is and whether it will be useful to you.

-To use the software on your computer, [download the zip file](http://nlp.stanford.edu/software/CRF-NER.html#Download).
-You then unzip the file by either double-clicing on the zip file, using a program for unpacking zip files, or by using the `unzip` command.
-This shord create a `stanford-ner` folder.
+To use the software on your computer, [download the main CoreNLP package](https://stanfordnlp.github.io/CoreNLP/).
+You then unzip the file by either double-clicking on the zip file, using a program for unpacking zip files, or by using the `unzip` command.
+This should create a `stanford-corenlp` folder.
 There is no installation procedure, you should be able to run Stanford NER from that folder.
 Normally, Stanford NER is run from the command line (i.e., shell or terminal).
 Current releases of Stanford NER require Java 1.8 or later.
 Either make sure you have or get [Java 8](http://java.com/) or consider running an earlier version of the software